jtemporal/jtemporal.github.io/_posts/2021-12-24-solving-conflicts.md

 ![image showing the result of the git pull command displaying the conflict message](https://res.cloudinary.com/jesstemporal/image/upload/v1643765012/git-conflict-resolution/git-pull-with-conflict-message-fig6_tjmlsx.png)

-If you open `README.md` in a code editor you will realize the presence of markers indicated by successive greater than signs (`>`), less than signs (`>`) and equal signs (`=`), here is an example of the conflict shown in Vim:
+If you open `README.md` in a code editor, you will notice that are markers indicated by successive greater than signs (`>`), less than signs (`>`) and equal signs (`=`), here is an example of the conflict shown in Vim:

 ![image showing the conflict on VIM editor](https://res.cloudinary.com/jesstemporal/image/upload/v1643765013/git-conflict-resolution/conflict-displayed-on-vim-fig7_ewxhxf.png)

-It is also possible that you use VS Code that shows the conflict in a more friendly way as it visually marks, with different colors, each change of different origin and still gives you options on how to resolve the conflict by accepting part of the changes, or both, or none of them:
+It is also possible that you use VS Code that shows the conflict in a more friendly way as it visually marks, with different colors, each change of different source and still gives you options on how to resolve the conflict by accepting part of the changes, or both, or none of them:

 ![image showing the conflict on VS Code with the friendlier markings](https://res.cloudinary.com/jesstemporal/image/upload/v1643765144/git-conflict-resolution/conflict-displayed-in-vs-code-fig8_pyts3e.png)

-To understand what each button presented by VS Code means, let's dissect this representation format a little.
+To understand what each button presented by VS Code means, let's dissect this representation format.
 A conflict can be divided into two parts:

 1. **Our changes:** those on the current branch also called current changes;
 1. **Others' changes:** Those we brought to the local machine by doing `git pull` also called incoming changes.

-In this format, each block is delimited by a greater or lesser sign up to the block of repeated equal signs, so for example in this case we have the following blocks:
+In this format, each block is delimited by a greater or lesser sign up to the block of repeated equal signs, so for example in this case we have the following blocks.

 The one with current changes: